 GRANTS FOR ARTS PROJECTS: Arts Education Collective Impact Grants

 The following information relates to the Grants for Arts Projects: Arts Education Collective Impact project type.
-To read the full guidelines, go to the Program Description and select Arts Education from the dropdown.
+Read the full guidelines.

 Collective Impact grants are higher award amounts for longer-term, large-scale projects that create lasting systems change tailored to community needs, fundamentally altering the ways in which the components and structures of a system behave and interact over time.
 Projects should have significant potential to be shared and customized in communities across the country.

 These projects should embrace the following principles, which may be ongoing and occur at any point during the project:

 - Data: Arts education data initiatives are critical to ensuring that all students have opportunities to participate in the arts.
 Data initiatives provide transparency about young people’s participation in arts education, illustrate the inequities of arts offerings in schools and communities, and inform decision-making.
 In alignment with the Arts Education Data Toolkit, developed as part of the agency’s State Data Infrastructure Project for Arts Education, steps for creating a robust arts education data initiative include:

 - Partnership: Key partners from different sectors share a long-term commitment to addressing inequities in arts education through systems change and bring their knowledge and skills to unearth the best approaches to ensure a quality arts education for all students.
 Priority will be given to projects that include a managing partner or group of partners that acts as the coordinating entity, and involve at least three cross-sector organizations, one of which is an arts/cultural organization.
 Partners may include arts councils, units of state or local government, school systems, funders, businesses, community service organizations, economic development organizations, trade associations, parent/student networks, social service organizations, or institutions of higher education.
 Partners should authentically represent the populations served and their communities.